-Remember I have set the working directory to be “src”, so which this command, all the files will be copied to the “src” directory of the container.
+Remember I have set the working directory to be “src”, so with this command, all the files will be copied to the “src” directory of the container.

-After that changed set the work directory to src.
+After that I set the work directory to src.

 And then performed the dotnet build operation which will build my app.

-RUN dotnet build "FirstDockerApp.csproj" -c Release -o /app/build
+RUN dotnet build "./FirstDockerApp.csproj" -c $BUILD_CONFIGURATION -o /app/build

-The -c Release -o /app/build instruction tells 2 things:
+The -c $BUILD_CONFIGURATION -o /app/build instruction tells 2 things:

 In this stage I publish my app and its dependencies to a folder in the image for deployment to a container.
 This folder is specified as app/publish inside the image.

-Here I first referred to the “build” stage (which is the second stage) and gave it a name “publish”, and then performed the publishing of the app.
-This simplifies the creating of the image by a great deal.
+Here I first referred to the “build” stage (which is the second stage) and gave it a name “publish”, and then performed the app publishing.
+This simplifies the creation of the image by a great deal.

-FROM build AS publish RUN dotnet publish "FirstDockerApp.csproj" -c Release -o /app/publish
+FROM build AS publish ARG BUILD_CONFIGURATION=Release RUN dotnet publish "./FirstDockerApp.csproj" -c $BUILD_CONFIGURATION -o /app/publish /p:UseAppHost=false

 The fourth stage code is given below: